GOST-UA/lora_device_lib/readme.md

 ### Optional

+#### Define LORA_DEVICE

+Define this macro to remove code that isn't needed by (most) device implementations.

+- Often you only need one half of a codec for a device
+- Whole codecs are nice for code reuse and testing

 #### Define LORA_DEBUG_INCLUDE

 Define this macro to be a filename you want to `#include` at the top of